-I became a sex educator because I want to help everyone feel good in their own skin.
-I believe knowledge is power.
+I became a sex educator because I believe knowledge is power.

 Changing our sex-negative culture is not going to be easy, but I’m going to do all I can to turn these lemons into sweet lemonade.

-If we start teaching about the benefits of sexual pleasure, truth, and responsibility, our kids can say we made things better for them, not worse.
+If we start teaching about the benefits of sexual pleasure, truth, and responsibility, our kids can say we made the world a better place for them.